 Do you suspect you have one of these conditions?
 Visit a doctor to get a proper diagnosis and diet recommendations.

-Myth #2: Cutting out gluten-based foods is a healthier option, even if I don’t have gluten sensitivity
+Gluten Intolerance Myth #2: Cutting out gluten-based foods is a healthier option

-If you haven’t shown any symptoms, have no family history, and more importantly, no official diagnosis of gluten sensitivity, it would be a shame to deprive yourself of your favourite sandwich or pasta!
-Remember, wheat and barley provide their own nutritional values such as protein and fibre, and only pose a danger to people whose bodies have an aversion to them.
-Many times when a person feels discomfort after eating certain foods, it is intolerance, not an allergy.
+If you haven’t shown any symptoms of gluten intolerance, have no family history of the condition, and more importantly, no official diagnosis of gluten sensitivity, it would be a shame to deprive yourself of your favourite sandwich or pasta!
+Gluten only poses a danger to people whose bodies have an allergic, or immune driven, response to it.
+In most cases, when a person feels discomfort after eating certain foods, it is intolerance, not an allergy.
 Food intolerance is generally harmless, and can be managed by just reducing the total amount eaten at one time, and taking them in small quantities.

-Myth #3: I should start my child on a gluten-free diet from a young age
+Gluten Intolerance Myth #3: I should start my child on a gluten-free diet

 A common question from parents is: “Since children can develop symptoms of gluten sensitivity, should I start my child on a gluten-free diet from a young age?”

 When you restrict your child’s diet, they may lack crucial nutrients such as vitamin B, antioxidants, and iron.
 On top of that, you’d also be depriving them of calories, which are essential for your child’s growth and development.
-As such, do not self-diagnose as you might cause them to suffer from nutrient deficiency and make it challenging for them to find food that they can eat when they grow up, amongst other health issues.
+As such, by cutting out gluten from their diet, you might cause them to suffer from nutrient deficiency, amongst other health issues.

 However, for children who may be genetically predisposed, or could be exhibiting signs of reacting to gluten, going on gluten-free diet may be necessary.
-It is important to consult a paediatrician who has expertise and interest in gluten sensitivity.
-In children who are truly reacting aversely to gluten, this could contribute to impaired growth.
-Unfortunately, there is still a thinking that this is a condition of European people, although there is very little evidence to say that it does not affect Asian children.
+Should this be the case, it is important to consult a paediatrician who has expertise and interest in gluten sensitivity.
+In children who are truly reacting aversely to gluten, a restricted diet could contribute to impaired growth and you will need expert advice to ensure your child receives the nutrients they need for healthy growth and development.

-Myth #4: I have to swear off all wheat products if I’m sensitive to gluten
+Gluten Intolerance Myth #4: I can’t eat wheat if I’m sensitive to gluten

 All grains (except rice) contain protein that is theoretically gluten, but people with celiac disease and most gluten allergies only react to gluten found in wheat, barley, and rye.
 Foods such as oats contain low levels of gluten, if any at all.
 However, oats have high levels of sugar known as fructans, which causes bloating, gas, and sometimes diarrhoea.